seven-io/active-workflow-voice/README.md

 **Create a new user credential**

-The API key can alternatively be stored as environment variable SMS77_API_KEY on the Flask server.
+The API key can alternatively be stored as environment variable SEVEN_API_KEY on the Flask server.
 In this case you can go on to the next step.

 Go to /user_credentials/new

-Credential Name: sms77_api_key
+Credential Name: seven_api_key

-Credential Value: Your API key from Sms77.io
+Credential Value: Your API key from seven.io
 ![Screenshot: Create User Credential](screenshots/create_credential.png "Screenshot: Create User Credential")

 **Create a new agent**

 Create a new agent with options in the format of:
-![Screenshot: Create Agent](screenshots/create_agent.png "Screenshot: Create Agent") The option apiKey may also be defined as environment variable SMS77_API_KEY.
+![Screenshot: Create Agent](screenshots/create_agent.png "Screenshot: Create Agent") The option apiKey may also be defined as environment variable SEVEN_API_KEY.

 ### Development
 **Start Flask:**